Loading...

 ModeConfigAvailabilityWhen to use

-Manualthinking: {type: "enabled", budget_tokens: N}All models.
+Manualthinking: {type: "enabled", budget_tokens: N}All models except Claude Opus 4.7 (rejected).
 Deprecated on Opus 4.6 and Sonnet 4.6 (consider adaptive mode instead).When you need precise control over thinking token spend.

-Adaptive thinking is available on Opus 4.6 and Sonnet 4.6.
+Adaptive thinking is available on Claude Mythos Preview, Claude Opus 4.7, Opus 4.6, and Sonnet 4.6.
+On Mythos Preview, adaptive thinking is the default and applies automatically whenever thinking is unset.
+On Claude Opus 4.7, adaptive thinking is the only supported mode and type: "enabled" with budget_tokens is rejected.
 Older models only support type: "enabled" with budget_tokens.
-On both Opus 4.6 and Sonnet 4.6, type: "enabled" with budget_tokens is still accepted but deprecated.
+On Opus 4.6 and Sonnet 4.6, type: "enabled" with budget_tokens is still functional but deprecated.

 Interleaved thinking availability by mode:

-• Adaptive mode: Interleaved thinking is automatically enabled on both Opus 4.6 and Sonnet 4.6.
+• Adaptive mode: Interleaved thinking is automatically enabled on Claude Mythos Preview, Claude Opus 4.7, Opus 4.6, and Sonnet 4.6.
+On Mythos Preview and Opus 4.7, inter-tool reasoning always lives inside thinking blocks.

 • Manual mode on Opus 4.6: Interleaved thinking is not available.
 If your agentic workflow requires thinking between tool calls on Opus 4.6, use adaptive mode.